-The Office of Graduate Studies & Research and faculty of Texas A&M International University are pleased to welcome you to our graduate program.
+The Graduate School and faculty of Texas A&M International University are pleased to welcome you to our graduate program.
 We hope that your experience at the University will be both enjoyable and rewarding.

 This Handbook has been prepared by the University Graduate Council at Texas A&M International University to assist graduate students and their advisory committee members.
-This Handbook is adapted from a version previously adopted by Texas A&M International's College of Arts and Sciences and will introduce you to the procedures, schedules, and requirements of the graduate program.
 This material is provided as a convenient guide to basic information; however, students should be aware that the authoritative, official policies of the University are definitively set forth in the current Texas A&M International University catalog and in the policy manuals of the Texas A&M University System (TAMUS).
-When in doubt about any information in this handbook, students should consult the catalog, the Texas A&M University System manuals or their College or Program Handbook.
+When in doubt about any information in this handbook, students should consult the catalog, the Texas A&M University System manuals, or their College or Program Handbook.

-Two other documents containing essential information are the Texas A&M International University Student Handbook and the Office of Graduate Studies & Research Thesis Manual.
-The Student Handbook is available in the Office of Student Development (Student Center 226), and the Thesis Manual is available in the Office of the Dean of Graduate Studies & Research - Student Center (SC) 124.
+Two other documents containing essential information are the Texas A&M International University Student Handbook and the Thesis Manual.
+The Student Handbook is available in the Office of Student Conduct and Community Engagement (Student Center 226), and the Thesis Manual is available in the Graduate School - Zaffirini Success Center (ZSC) 206.
 As a graduate student, it is your responsibility to be informed about policies and practices pertaining to your graduate studies.